qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - If you want a script to add variables and aliases to current shell, it should be executed by using `source script.sh`, instead of directly executing.
 But the effect of `source` is not permanent and doesn't apply after re-login.
 It can be made permanent by putting into `~/.bashrc`.
 - Bash has caching between command name and file path of command.
 If you move one file in `$PATH` then using that command gives ENOENT.
 Refresh cache using `hash -r`
 - Using a variable unquoted will make its line breaks treated as space.
+- `set -e` can make the script exit immediately when a sub-command fails, but it doesn't work inside function whose result is condition-checked (e.g. the left side of `||`, `&&`, condition of `if`).
+[See also](https://stratus3d.com/blog/2019/11/29/bash-errexit-inconsistency/)
 - K8s `livenessProbe` used with debugger.
 Breakpoint debugger usually block the whole application, making it unable to respond health check request, so it can be killed by K8s `livenessProbe`.